dell-datascience/Data_Analytics/Prosper_Bank_Loan_Data_Exploration/Part_I_exploration.md

 plt.legend(loc = 6, bbox_to_anchor = (1.0, 0.5)) # legend to right of figure
 plt.xticks(rotation = 90);
 ```

 ![png](Part_I_exploration_files/Part_I_exploration_89_0.png)

-In addition, borrowers who are not employed thend to have the highest debt to income ratio and mostly defalut on loans.
+In addition, borrowers who are not employed tend to have the highest debt-to-income ratio and mostly default on loans.
-This is followed by borrowers who are self emplyed, as they have the second highest debt to income ratio and the proportion of these borrowers whi default on their loans are more than those who currently pay their loans on schedule.
+This is followed by borrowers who are self-employed, as they have the second highest debt-to-income ratio and the proportion of these borrowers who default on their loans is more than those who currently pay their loans on schedule.

 > - 4.
-Are there any noticeable correlation among the features studies so far?
+Is there any noticeable correlation among the feature studies so far?

 ```python
 plt.figure(figsize=(12,9))